LineageOS/android_packages_modules_Virtualization/microdroid/README.md

 ## ADB

 On userdebug builds, you can have an adb connection to microdroid.
-To do so,
+To do so, first, add the `--debug=full` flag to the `/apex/com.android.virt/bin/vm run-app` command, and then

 ```sh
 adb forward tcp:8000 vsock:$CID:5555